site banner

 *Czechoslovakian greengrocer

-I think it’s less a reaction to the anachronism of it, or wokeness generally, and more that the trope has just become so heavily overused that it’s just kind of an automatic eye-roll moment.
+I think it’s less a reaction to the anachronism of it, or wokeness generally, and more that the trope has just become so heavily overused that it’s an automatic eye-roll moment.
 Even for viewers who aren’t particularly conservative.
 We’ve basically been doing this once per show since Buffy the Vampire Slayer

 Stranger Things has been circling the drain for many seasons.
 It did its woke turn several seasons ago by making Robin a lesbian, which made Will's Big Gay Reveal anticlimactic.
 The best line in the finale is a repeat of young Will saying "I just want this to be over" shortly after the climax; he speaks for much of the audience, I suspect.